Introduction to Solving the RPA Puzzle

 - Large-scale deployment with over 100 bots in production

 In addition to providing a detailed description of their design and rollout, our feature company shared many of the lessons learned along the way, including:

 1. Once you launch, move fast.
-As decision makers learn about robotics, there will be interest in moving quickly.
-This requires a robust operating and resource model that includes a proactive management of stakeholders’ expectations
+As decision-makers learn about robotics, there will be interest in moving quickly.
+This requires a robust operating and resource model that includes proactive management of stakeholders’ expectations

 2. For bot development, don’t underestimate system dependencies.
 Get your technology team on board to ensure the impact of systems updates and changes are appropriately understood, with modifications to RPA scripts completed and testing completed as necessary.

 3. Bot technology is new and evolving rapidly.
 Having highly skilled developers is critical to reducing rework and avoiding production incidents.

 4. Bots are often scheduled for early hours when local technical support isn’t available.
 As you scale, consider shifting from local to global support, to provide 24/7 production support and incident management.

 5. Work teams will reallocate human resources once a bot takes over, making it very difficult to perform the task manually if the bot fails.
 Bot work-steps need to be detailed, describing the reasons for the tasks, with rapid production support response to minimize the need for manual processing, should bot work-step fail.